Thanksgiving Day in Canada: Traditions and Celebrations

 Roast Turkey with Maple-Cranberry Glaze

-This glistening maple-and-cranberry glazed turkey is sure to be the star of your Thanksgiving spread.
+This glistening maple-and-cranberry-glazed turkey will surely be the star of your Thanksgiving spread.
 It beautifully blends sweet and tart flavours.

 Pumpkin Maple Pie